samedg98/cs4760_proj2/README.md

 *Edit*

 I am resubmitting this project for the final time, as I tried to figure out the bakery algorithm.
-I was able to compile something, however, I don't believe this is correct.
+I was able to compile something with the concept included.
 When I had something running before, using a different algorithm, the output was much more advanced.
 However, I decided to go with this as it is something and I tried to incorporate the bakery algorithm.
 One element I struggled with and could not figure out for whatever reason was the two log files.